navidrome/website/content/en/docs/Usage/security.md

 ### Listening on a UNIX socket

-If you are listening on a UNIX socket (`Address` option), Navidrome will allow any connection to authenticate using the reverse proxy user header, as there is no remote IP exposed.
+If you are listening on a UNIX socket (`Address` option) and enable reverse proxy authentication (`ReverseProxyWhitelist` configured with the special value `@`), any process able to write to the socket can forge authenticated requests.

-Make sure to properly protect the socket with user access controls.
+Make sure to properly protect the socket with user access controls (see the `UnixSocketPerm` option).

 ### Reverse proxy with a dynamic IP address